it-is-wednesday/pitzulit/README.md

 optional arguments:
-  -h, --help                       show this help message and exit -u URL, --URL URL                URL to fetch audio and timestamps from.
+  -h, --help                       show this help message and exit -u URL, --url URL                URL to fetch audio and timestamps from.
 Needs to be a
                                    service supported by youtube-dl.
   -a FILE, --audio-file FILE       file containing audio. if used along with -u, will only
                                    fetch the description from the specified URL.